 410 million years ago, a proto-spider was roaming the Earth, waiting to evolve into the creepy, 8-legged creatures that make our skin scrawl today.
 This arachnid, called a trigonotarbid, ranged from a few millimeters to a few centimeters in length, and was believed to be have a larger population than the modern spider.
 Scientists have, in a way, brought the trigonotarbid back to life, thanks to digital imaging technology typically used by artists.

-Researchers from The University of Manchester and the Museum für Naturkunde, Berlin recently examined an excellently-preserved trigonotarbid fossil from Scotland under a microscope and were able to determine the organism's range of motion in its limbs.
+Researchers from The University of Manchester and the Museum für Naturkunde, Berlin examined an excellently-preserved trigonotarbid fossil from Scotland under a microscope and were able to determine the organism's range of motion in its limbs.
 After comparing this ancestor to modern day spiders, the team created a video using Blender that hypothesized the kinetic behavior of the trigonotarbid.
-They published their findings in a special issue of the Journal of Paleontology today.
+They published their findings in a special issue of the Journal of Paleontology.

-Co-author Jason Dunlop, a curator at the Museum für Naturkunde, Berlin, explained that scientists already understood what the species looked like, but noted this new study took things a step further.
+Co-author Jason Dunlop, a curator at the Museum für Naturkunde, Berlin, explained that scientists already understood what the species looked like, but noted this study took things a step further.
 "For me, what's really exciting here is that scientists themselves can make these animations now, without the needing the technical wizardry—and immense costs—of a Jurassic Park-style film."

 Dunlop added, "When I started working on fossil arachnids, we were happy if we could manage a sketch of what they used to look like; now we can view them running across our computer screens."